nealbrophy/LinuxCommandGenerator_v1.1/README.md

 To run the app locally you can:
 - Double click the "index.html" file in the root directory where you cloned the repo
 - Use a Visual Studio Code add-on such as [Ritwick Dey's Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to spin run the app on a local webserver
-- If you have Node.js installed you can navigate to the root folder where you cloned the repo, enter <code>npm install http-server</code> in terminal, then enter <code>npx http-server</code>.
+- If you have Node.js installed you can navigate to the root folder where you cloned the repo, enter `npm install http-server` in terminal, then enter `npx http-server`.

 ---
 ### How do I use it?